 Contempt or hate

-While these research-backed cues to non-verbal communication can shine a light on what people are really thinking, it’s important to consider the context as well.
+While these research-backed cues to non-verbal communication can shine a light on what people are thinking, it’s essential to consider the context as well.
 Those who are shy, for instance, may display signs of discomfort that can be misconstrued as other negative emotions such as disgust or anger.